Alpha-gal Coalition

 - As lone star tick populations grow and their range expands, the number of alpha-gal syndrome cases grows, too.

-- According to the CDC, the number of new suspected cases of AGS is increasing by more than 15,000 a year.
+- According to the CDC, the number of new suspected cases of AGS in the U.S. is increasing by more than 15,000 a year.

 Our mission